 “We got the beat.
 Our aim is true.”

 That night’s jam is so much more fun than the serious rehearsing we had been doing leading up to the Skynyrd concert.
 We get our happy vibe back.
 Tom fits in and gets us out of our heads about how serious we have to be to play to a stadium of drunk fans.
-Jack and I go to bed feeling it’s Christmas Eve, with the anticipation of kids awaiting Santa, without the worry about whether we’ve been naughty or nice.
+Jack and I go to bed feeling it’s Christmas Eve, with the anticipation of kids awaiting Santa, without worrying about whether we’ve been naughty or nice.
 That night we are not nice.
 We awake to Robby swinging in our window, waving a copy of the Miami Herald.

-“We got a big write-up in the Arts section,” he crows, shocking us out of our beauty sleep.
+“We got us a big write-up in the Arts section,” he crows, shocking us out of our beauty sleep.

 “Jimmy Olson said he’d do a feature.”

 “Yeah, there’s even a photo of the swim meet gig, with Tom and you two all playing Dixie.”

 “He’ll figure it out.
 We did that rap jam in New York.
 When in Rome and all that..”

 Robby is all hyper, jumping onto the bed and bouncing up and down.
 Jack moans and rolls out of the bed, naked as a jay bird.
 Robby takes a good look, notices me noticing him and shrugs.
 He winks and I laugh.
 Ever since Tom showed up, Rob is much less up tight.
 Having another Southern boy around has broken the spell of my anger for what he tried with Jack.
 Bygones.